EduardoCalderon22/Big_Data/README.md

 ### Logistic Regression

 The 30 tests we did with the logistic regression algorithm, the results were very similar.
 In addition, the execution time was very fast.

+The average time of this algorithm is similar to the decision tree of 9 seconds.

 | No.Run | Results | Execution Time |
 | ------ | ------- | -------------- |